meherchandan/Tajawal_Backend_Test/README.md

 - **src.test.resources** - Service Schema files and config files has been defined on the resources root folder.

+### Useful Folders
+- **Target/Log** -Both request and response are being logged for each service call.
+It contains all the information related to headers, cooking etc. This can be referred to verfiy the service at any point of time.
+On running the tests from local, previous log files are being removed.
+However once configured in jenkins, logs will be maintained based on build version.

 ## Running the tests